What Happened To Peter Fonda’s Daughter, Bridget Fonda?

 — Tribeca (@Tribeca) January 27, 2018

 But Bridget Fonda has not been seen onscreen in more than 15 years.
-After a short TV stint on The Chris Isaak Show, Bridget’s last acting credit was in 2002 in the Hallmark Channel mini-series The Snow Queen.
+After a short TV stint on The Chris Isaak Show, Bridget’s last acting credit was in 2002 in the Hallmark Channel miniseries The Snow Queen.
 The now 55-year-old actress retired from acting and suddenly left Hollywood in 2003 and hasn’t been seen since.

 According to Closer Weekly, Bridget fractured her vertebrae in a serious car accident in Los Angeles shortly after wrapping the Hallmark film.
-A decade later, she married Oingo Boingo singer Danny Elfman and gave birth to son Oliver Elfman, who is now 14 years old.
+A decade later, she married Oingo Boingo singer Danny Elfman and gave birth to son Oliver Elfman, who is now 14-years-old.
 The movie star seemingly traded her fame to raise her family, and she and Elfman remain notoriously private about their life as a couple.

 Bridget is so far away from the spotlight that she doesn’t even have an Instagram account, much to her fans’ dismay.

 While Bridget is no longer working as an actress, her husband Elfman still produces music for television and film.
-According to Variety, the former new wave bander has composed theme music and scores The Simpsons, Desperate Housewives, American Hustle, Silver Linings Playbook, Fifty Shades of Grey and more.
+According to Variety, the former new wave singer has composed theme music and scores The Simpsons, Desperate Housewives, American Hustle, Silver Linings Playbook, Fifty Shades of Grey, and more.

 Bridget Fonda has not yet issued a statement on her father Peter’s death.